harishk30/RingGalaxiesCNNAnalysis/README.md

 A Convolutional Neural Network to identify Ring Galaxies, code to simulate ringed galaxies via GalFit, code to download galaxy images from catalogs, and a SED Fitting pipeline for galaxies given their photometry in 11 bands.

-ring_indices.csv is also included, a catalog of all ring galaxies discovered through this project.
+ringcoords.csv is also included, a catalog of all ring galaxies discovered through this project.

 ## Data Download